MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/performance-tuning/role/active-directory-server/capacity-planning-for-active-directory-domain-services.md

 Throughout this article, the following baseline requirements are expected:

 - Readers have read and are familiar with [Performance Tuning Guidelines for Windows Server 2012 R2](https://docs.microsoft.com/previous-versions//dn529133(v=vs.85)).
 - The Windows Server platform is an x64 based architecture.
-But even if your Active Directory environment is installed on Windows Server 2003 x86 (now nearing the end of the support lifecycle) and has a DIT less 1.5 GB in size that can easily be held in memory, the guidelines from this article are still applicable.
+But even if your Active Directory environment is installed on Windows Server 2003 x86 (now beyond the end of the support lifecycle) and has a directory information tree (DIT) that is less 1.5 GB in size and that can easily be held in memory, the guidelines from this article are still applicable.
 - Capacity planning is a continuous process and you should regularly review how well the environment is meeting expectations.
 - Optimization will occur over multiple hardware lifecycles as hardware costs change.
 For example, memory becomes cheaper, the cost per core decreases, or the price of different storage options change.
 - Plan for the peak busy period of the day.
 It is recommended to look at this in either 30 minute or hour intervals.
 Anything greater may hide the actual peaks and anything less may be distorted by “transient spikes.”
 - Plan for growth over the course of the hardware lifecycle for the enterprise.
-This may include a strategy of upgrading or adding hardware in a staggered fashion, or a complete refresh every 3 to 5 years.
+This may include a strategy of upgrading or adding hardware in a staggered fashion, or a complete refresh every three to five years.
 Each will require a “guess” as how much the load on Active Directory will grow.
 Historical data, if collected, will help with this assessment.
 - Plan for fault tolerance.
 Once an estimate *N* is derived, plan for scenarios that include *N* &ndash; 1, *N* &ndash; 2, *N* &ndash; *x*.
   - Add in additional servers according to organizational need to ensure that the loss of a single or multiple servers does not exceed maximum peak capacity estimates.
   - Also consider that the growth plan and fault tolerance plan need to be integrated.
 For example, if one DC is required to support the load, but the estimate is that the load will be doubled in the next year and require two DCs total, there will not be enough capacity to support fault tolerance.
 The solution would be to start with three DCs.
 One could also plan to add the third DC after 3 or 6 months if budgets are tight.